datarefuge/workflow/docs/advance-work.md

 ## The Basics

 - Read through the entire workflow documentation.
-- Sign up for the DataRefuge Slack and make sure there's a channel for your event.
+- Join the [DataRefuge Slack team](https://rauchg-slackin-qonsfhhvxs.now.sh/) and make sure there's a channel for your event.
 - Define your teams.
 They are usually: Seeders, Researchers, Harvesters, Checkers, Baggers, and Describers.
-Although in some cases, some of the roles can be conflated
+Although in some cases, some of the roles can be conflated.
     - In particular, we recommend that Researchers and Harvesters work very closely with each other, e.g. in pairs or small groups.
 In some cases, a single person might be both a Researcher and a Harvester.
+    - Note that the Checker role is currently performed by Baggers.
+Eventually we would like the two to be separate, but the Archivers app does not offer that capability at this time.
     - Each team should have team leaders, aka "guides".
+Talk to DataRefuge or EDGI organizers about the number of guides recommended for each team.
 - The event organizers and team leaders should schedule a call with DataRefuge to go over the process.
-- The event organizers and team leaders for the Seeders should also check in with EDGI folks for info about how to make sure that you're seeding and sorting effectively.
+- The event organizers and team leaders for the Seeders should also check in with EDGI folks for information about the primer and sub-primer documents and how to make sure that you're seeding and sorting effectively.

 **Note that the Describers role is being redeveloped at the moment, so it is currently not enabled.**

 ## Primer and Sub-Primer Documents

-- Make sure your event has its designated primer and sub-primer documents.
+- Make sure your event has its designated primer and sub-primer documents, as well as a seed progress spreadsheet.
 - Those documents will inform the work of the Seeders at your event.
 They will tell them which website or website sections they should be focusing on for URL discovery.
 - An EDGI coordinator will set up these documents for you.